 If you’re involved in graphic design, installing the latest graphic design software in your home office will give your business a professionality boost.
 Tools such as Adobe’s Creative Cloud and Affinity Photo, are excellent software for design professionals.

 Install a Backup App

 If you work from home you need to have off-site backup as well as a local backup on an external hard drive.
-For as little as several dollars a month, buying a backup app, such as CrashPlan, will ensure your data is safely backed up over the internet.
+By spending as little as several dollars a month, you can use a backup app, such as CrashPlan, to ensure your data is safely backed up over the internet.

 Download Exercise Apps